tudelft-eemcs-dml/fltk-testbed-group-6/README.md

-# Instructions for the reporduction project "Local Model Poisoning Attacks to Byzantine-Robust Federated Learning"
+# Instructions for the reproduction project "Local Model Poisoning Attacks to Byzantine-Robust Federated Learning"

 ### Requirement
 The same as FLTK, install the requirement first: